The 64-slice CT scanner allows us to non-invasively image the coronary arteries and other vessels.

 When there is an irregularity--whether the heart is beating too fast or too slow or possibly erratically--then an arrhythmia or heart rhythm disorder can occur.

-The Nebraska Heart Institute provides a comprehensive program of cardiology services.
+The CHI Health Clinic Heart Institute provides a comprehensive program of cardiology services.

 If you’re experiencing heart failure symptoms, time is on your mind.
 Nearly three decades of innovation have resulted in proven therapies for heart failure, which affects one in five adults age 40 and older.